 Nigeria is living proof that in the absence of enforceable institutions and the rule of law, extreme social behaviour becomes permissible and commonplace especially impunity bought through the rule of money.

 Malcolm Freeman Godfrey is a man on Facebook I have learnt not to ignore.
 He is a truth teller in the pure sense and never minces words.
 Two things are remarkable about his posts.
 One is he persists in his truth-telling in a post-truth era.
-The other is he describes Nigeria in extremes.
+The other is he describes Nigeria in extremes of culture and permissiveness.
 On close reflection, difficult to live, survive or even flourish in Nigeria without being extreme.
 Living in extremes is the underrated cause of problems in Nigerian society.
 For society to advance and progress, the balance of power, the Golden Mean (the abhorrence of extremes), fairness, discipline, trustworthiness, honour, and stables preferences are necessary for the rightful allocation and expression of ideas, energies, and stocks available.
 Introduce an added part of the Human Development Index to measure how unbalanced a society is, Nigeria may win gold without adjustments made.